 You will only need to start repaying your loan when you are earning enough to be able to afford it.
-This is currently £2,214 a month (before tax and other deductions), but these thresholds change each year.
+This is currently £25,000 a year (before tax), but these thresholds change each year.
 No money will be taken from you if you earn below this threshold.

 Is University worth the debt?

 Student debt should never be seen as a barrier to university.